-Since being introduced by Brad Feld in 2015, the Rule of 40 had gained widespread usage as a way to judge SaaS and internet marketplace company performance and compare it to other high-growth companies.
+Since its introduction in 2015, the Rule of 40 had gained widespread usage as a way to judge SaaS and internet marketplace company performance and compare it to other high-growth companies.
 At SGE, we view it as one of the most important indicators of whether a company has the potential to be a great company.

 What is it?
 Mathematically

 Rule of 40 = Revenue Growth Rate (typically GAAP, year over year) + EBITDA margin